lukacu/pixelpipes/README.md

 PixelPipes combines both sampling and augmentation into a single data-generation pipeline.
 The pipeline is first described as a computational graph in Python.
 It is then transformed into an operation pipeline that is executed in C++, avoiding GIL and enabling efficient use of multiple threads with shared access to memory structures.

-## Architecture and terminology

-The PixelPipes framework is divided into two parts:

- * a C++ core library, containing all low-level operations
- * a Python wrapper that provides high-level description of operations

-The C++ library can be used standalone and embedded in other scripting languages for assembled pipelines.
-At the moment Python has to be used to compose a new pipeline.

 ## Quickstart

 ### Installing